Competec/simple-animation-js/readme.md

 ## Documentation

 The documentation is found under [this link](https://competec.github.io/simple-animation-js).
-The starting point of the documentation is `Main`.
+The starting point of the documentation is the Module `simpleAnimation`.

 ## Example